zhy2002/neutron/readme.md

 todo
 -----------------
-reduce the number of rules to fire onload. e.g. bypass all validation rules.
+reduce the number of rules to fire onload. e.g. bypass all validation rules. reduce memory consumption

-1. context menu
 2. load initial values (as a part of node load)
   - load value only or the full state?
-3.
+7. simplify event binding api
+11. Generate per-profile constants and assets
+* Class level config
+* state metadata (type and stuff)
+* state property namespace or distinction between system property and user property

+1. context menu
 4. Per-lender config override
   - each profile (desc.yml) generate a separate profile (profile module and dependencies)
   - add an option to combine the node structure of multiple desc.yml files
   - support a tree of profiles
   - Use 'profile' dagger component/module to provide root node configured for a lender
-7. simplify event binding api

 8. node query and injection in rules
   - context.query("\ss\ee\tt[1]") node.query("$(host)\child\")

 9. implement rule priority
 10. i18n
-11. Generate per-profile constants and assets

 12. Visualization of node hierarchy (convert desc.yml to html)

 ### Engine - find a use case before doing these improvements